 Little History of the World by E. H. Gombrich has the same narrative style as Story of the World.
 It was first written in the 1930s and rewritten and published again in 2008.
 Events run from prehistoric times to the end of World War II.
-The book will be very engaging for young children and is very affordable compared to the Story of the World series.
+The book is engaging for young children and is very affordable compared to the Story of the World series.
 It's probably most appropriate for 2nd grade and up.

 This is a list of some other available options that you can look into.
 I haven't used any of these books.

 - A Child's History of the World

 - Builders of the Old World

 - DK History of the World